House & Home

 Cons: very expensive but it's becoming more affordable as it becomes more widely used; requires considerable maintenance, including periodic sealing; absorbs stains; can crack if stressed; somewhat limited range of colors available, though again, more become available all the time.

-calcium and magnesium carbonates; it can actually dissolve when in
+magnesium carbonates; it can actually dissolve when in contact with acidic

 Concrete countertop makers often develop their own signature looks by using proprietary mix ingredients, casting techniques and surface treatments.
 Some fabricators prefer to cast the countertop onsite, setting the mold on top of the base kitchen cabinets and then filling it with concrete.
 Regardless of the casting method used, these are not off the shelf creations.
 Every casting is specifically designed for you and is thus, inherently unique, .are precast in molds built to the customer's specifications so they can be formed, cured and finished under controlled conditions the final product.